LivelyCarpet87/BIO-Capstone-Project/BIO_Capstone_ProjectV3.md

 **Reasoning 1:**

 When people interact very little, the virus has very little chance to spread, thereby the infectious population quickly decreases below 1000 persons because little to no people are infected as the infectious recover.
 This matches with the data showing that the pandemic is projected to be over the quickest if everyone isolated themselves completely.
 However, as people meet about 2 other people per day, the virus is able to sustain the infectious population the longest as the newly infectious per day is closest to the number of people deceased or recovered per day initially.
-This allows the virus to last longer as it delays herd immunity in the country by the longest possible while maintaining a steady number of infectious people.
+This allows the virus to last longer as it delays the occurrence of herd immunity in the country by the longest possible while maintaining a steady number of infectious people propagating the virus.
+The increase in the projected length of the pandemic as the average number of people met per day increases when the average number of persons met per day is less than 2.1 persons.
+This supports the claim that the projected length of the epidemic initially increases as the average number of people met per day increases  and supports the hypothesis.

 **Evidence 2:**